csaintmartin/docker-cv-setup/README.md

 Once you're ready to build your Docker image, use the bash script named ``build_image.sh``.

-Don't hesitate to change the actual image's name.
+Don't hesitate to change the actual image's name, which is ``cv-setup``.